gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 - [Install Git on Windows](https://www.atlassian.com/git/tutorials/install-git#windows)
 - [Install Git on Linux](https://www.atlassian.com/git/tutorials/install-git#linux)

 > 💡 You will not need to use Git yourself to work with Gatsby, but it is a very useful tool to know about as a developer.
-If you are interested in learning more about version control and Git, check out Github's [Git Handbook](https://guides.github.com/introduction/git-handbook/).
+If you are interested in learning more about version control, Git, and Github, check out Github's [Git Handbook](https://guides.github.com/introduction/git-handbook/).

 ## The Gatsby CLI